crypt0ace/Vulnerable-Driver-Research/02-HEVD-Stack-Overflow/README.md

 # 02 - HEVD - Stack Overflow

 This folder contains the code for the second part of the vulnerable driver research series.
+The code has SMEP bypass as well.
+In case youre working without SMEP follow the blogbost and you'll find the working code for that as well.

 The purpose of this section is to move from a custom vulnerable driver to a public vulnerable driver target, reverse the HEVD stack overflow path, understand how the IOCTL reaches the vulnerable function, and build a small user-mode client to trigger and study the bug in WinDbg.